 SWEET HOME POLICE

-Missing plate — 2:58 p.m.
-Tuesday, 3000 block of Main Street.
-A caller reported the theft of a license plate from her parked vehicle.
+Missing gun — 8:30 p.m.
+Tuesday, 3000 block of Main St. A caller reported the theft of a firearm from his residence.

 LINN COUNTY CIRCUIT COURT